TheSnacklord/TheSnacklord/README.md

 ### 🛠 Technical Side Projects
 - **Unity 3D RPG Game**: Developed physics-based mechanics in Unity using C#
-- **Python Simulation Tools**: Built custom programs to solve brine-mixing tank problems
+- **Python Simulation Tools**: Built custom programs to solve a variety of problems
 - **Reverse Engineering**: Modeled and analyzed real-world products using SolidWorks

 ---